Welcome to WiesMUN

 WiesMUN, short for Wiesbaden Model United Nations Conference, is a United Nations simulation aiming at students, university students and apprentices between 16 and 25 years worldwide.
 The conference enables youngsters from all over the world to come together and debate in the role of UN representatives in Hesse’s state capital Wiesbaden, Germany.
 Besides debates, WiesMUN offers a broad program of culture, sports, intercultural experience and getting to know the beautiful city of Wiesbaden.

-In 2016, the fourth conference of many more in the future will be held in Wiesbaden from June 29th to July 3rd.
-You can get further information on this website and apply online.
-In case of particular questions, don’t hesitate to contact us via email@example.com.
+You can get further information about WiesMun 2018 on this website and apply online.
+In case of particular questions, don’t hesitate to contact us via firstname.lastname@example.org.

 WiesMUN Organizing Team